BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 .. figure:: images/desktop/03_creating_new_wallet/04.jpg
    :alt: Keeping seed phrase safe warning

 Did you wrote down your seed phrase correctly?
 Triple-check your handwriting again.
-The difference between “*f*unnel” and “*t*unnel” can be crucial when trying to restore a wallet with valuable funds in the far or near future.
+The difference between "**f** unnel" and " **t** unnel" can be crucial when trying to restore a wallet with valuable funds in the far or near future.

 Did you verified your handwriting?
 Now go find a safe space for the paper!